nkh/P5-App-Asciio/documentation/mdbook_asciio/src/Interface.md

 # Interface

-Asciio input can be done by mouse and keyboard, both are defined in a configuration files that you can change.
+Asciio input is from mouse and keyboard bindings, they are defined in a configuration files that you can change.

-minimal interface
+Asciio's interface is minimal by design.

-- keyboard bindings
+## keyboard bindings
-- mouse binidings
-- popup menus

-The bindings more vim-like and which make the many bindings much easier to remember.
+This is the preferred method, and the fastest.
+The bindings are vim-like and which make the many bindings much easier to remember.
+See the *Bindings* section

-You can do a lot of thing with just the mouse and the popup menus but that would be a mistake, keyboard bindings are much faster and more efficient, including moving elements around.

-The mouse shines when quick-linking elements, they allow you to create a base diagram fast but editing and fine tuning goes faster with the keyboard or keyboard + mouse.

-Learn the keyboard bindings they are a very good way to use Asciio.
+## mouse binidings

+Although work can mostly be done  using the keyboard, the mouse is still useful in some ccases (selecting in a TUI is difficult) and it even shines when creating new diagrams.
+See *Working efficiently*

+## popup menus

+My least favorite way of using Asciio, it's slow and cumbersome for most actions.
+I try to reduce the amount of menu and sub menus.